gmc-code/PC-app-development/docs/pyscript/superheroes.rst

 Improved main.py
 ------------------

-| The python code has neew code for random letters and input clearing.
+| The python code has new code for random letters and input clearing.

 .. code-block:: python

+    # import the document and display modules from pyscript
+    from pyscript import document
+    from pyscript import display
+    # import the random module to generate random values
+    import random
-    from pyscript import document # import the document module from pyscript library import random # import the random module to generate random values import string # import the string module to access string constants
+    # import the string module to access string constants
+    import string

     # define a dictionary of possible first names for superheroes based on their initials
     first_names = {